nathan-nguyen/console-color/README.md

 - Used better serializer (i.e Kryo, ...).
 Issue with Java serializer: When object's attributes are updated while object is serialized, this caused serialized data to be corrupted.
 - Used `netty` for communication via network.
 - Used text files for `ConsoleHitboxFactory` instead of hardcoding.
+- Used text files for `ConsoleSpriteFactory` instead of hardcoding.